ism1100001/ism1100001/README.md

 * I love programming only when it goes well
 * I feel lost when artificial intelligence make news

+### Also
+👨‍🏭 I'm currently working on my ecommerce project

+🧠 I'm currently learning Pentesting

+👯‍♀️ I'm looking to collaborate on *La Cochinita Japanse Food Factory*

+💬 Ask me about everything

+⚡️ Fun fact *Over 90% of the world's currency is digital*

 ## 🛠 Skills
 <p align="left">